Reasoning Parser#

 ==== Reasoning ====

-First, I identify the two numbers that need to be added: 1 and 3.
+I need to add the numbers 1 and 3.

 ==== Text ====

 Sure!
-Let's solve the addition problem step by step.
+Let's solve the addition step by step.

 **Solution:**